Gu Zhutong: Early life and career

-Gu was born in Lianshui, Jiangsu province and attended army elementary academy at age 19, When the Chinese Revolution of 1911 broke out, he soon joined the Revolution.
+Gu was born in Lianshui, Jiangsu province and attended army elementary academy at age 19, When the 1911 Revolution broke out, he soon joined the revolution.
 In 1912, he joined the Chinese Nationalist Party, and enrolled in Wuhan reserve officer candidate school, and then attend the Baoding Military Academy.
 In 1922, he went to Canton and became a staff officer of Second Cantonese Army.
 When Whampoa Military Academy was founded in 1924, he became one of the academy instructors.
-When the newly formed nationalist government launched a campaign against a local warlord, he became a battalion commander.
+When the newly formed Nationalist government launched a campaign against a local warlord, he became a battalion commander.
 During the Northern Expedition, Gu was promoted division commander and then corps commander.
-In the Central Plains War, he was the commander of the 16th route army.
-In 1931, he became garrison commander of Nanjing, the capital of the nationalist government.
-In 1933 he participated in the anti-communist Encirclement Campaigns.
+In the Central Plains War, he was the commander of the 16th Route Army.
+In 1931, he became garrison commander of Nanjing, the capital of the Nationalist government.
+In 1933, he participated in the anti-communist encirclement campaigns.
 In 1935 he was promoted to general and put in charge of three southwestern provinces, meanwhile he was also the chairman of Jiangsu province.
-After the breakout of the second Sino-Japanese war, he was named commander-in-chief of the third war zone, during the New Fourth Army Incident in 1941 nationalist units under his command destroyed a large contingent of communist troops, and Chiang Kai-shek decorated him with the Order of Blue Sky and White Sun, one of the highest honors for a Chinese commander at the time.
+After the breakout of the Second Sino-Japanese War, he was named commander-in-chief of the third war zone.
+During the New Fourth Army Incident in 1941, Nationalist units under his command destroyed a large contingent of communist troops, and Chiang Kai-shek decorated him with the Order of Blue Sky and White Sun, one of the highest honors for a Chinese commander at the time.

 Chinese Civil War

-In 1946, he was named commander-in-chief of the nationalist army and pacification director of Zhengzhou, and was put in charge attack communist-controlled areas in Shandong province.
-In 1947, he lost the critical Menglianggu Campaign, in which the elite 74th independent enhanced division was wiped out by the communist forces.
+In 1946, he was named commander-in-chief of the Nationalist Army and pacification director of Zhengzhou, and was put in charge attack communist-controlled areas in Shandong province.
+In 1947, he lost the critical Menglianggu Campaign, in which the elite 74th Independent Enhanced Division was wiped out by the communist forces.
 Chiang Kai-shek relieved him of command, and appointed him as Chief of Staff instead.